 Shape Complexity and Size

-Parts with relatively basic to fairly complicated geometry can be produced with CNC machining.
+Parts with relatively basic to fairly complicated geometry can be produced with aerospace CNC machining.
 However, CNC machining could not process exceptionally complex or highly curved designs.
 There could be limitations because of undercuts, deep recesses, or interior features that are hard to access with common cutting instruments.

 An extremely complex or detailed product would need specialized tooling or additional procedures, which would lengthen the manufacturing process and increase costs.
 In addition, large-scale parts, like airplane wings or fuselage pieces, could be more difficult for regular CNC machines to handle.